Lokshaw-Chau/Lokshaw-Chau.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a junior student in College of Computer Science, Harbin Institute of Technology(Shenzhen campus).
-I am currently pursuing my B. Eng. , and will graduate in June, 2024.
-I am **EAGERLY** looking for a graduate position for 2024 Fall.
+Hi!
+I’m currently a third-year undergraduate student majored in computer science, Harbin Institute of Technology(Shenzhen).
+My research interests lie in transfer learning and natural language processing.
+I will graduate in June 2024 and I am **earnestly seeking a PhD position for Fall 2024 admission and beyond**.

-My general research interest lies in transfer learning and data mining.
-To be specific, I focus on domain adaptation and apply related transfer learning mechanism to time series analysis.

-I am currently working with Prof. [Xinyang Chen](https://chenxinyang123.github.io/) and Prof. [Xiucheng Li](https://xiucheng.org/contact.html) on domain adaptation for time series classification.